hekonsek/kafkaless/documentation.md

 ### Functions

 Function is a small application connected to Kafka cluster.
-Function consumes events from certain topic, processes that event and sends processed event to the another topic.
+Function consumes event from certain topic, processes that event and sends processed event to the another topic.

 You can implement function using any programming language you want, but the easiest approach is to